edom/work/edom.github.io/plres.md

     - For example, consider the bit pattern 11111111.
         - It means -1 as an int8.
         - It means 127 as an uint8.

+A type defines the memory layout (bit pattern) of its values.

+A type constrains values and expressions.

+A type determines what values a function can take/give.

+There are also other uses of types.

+The question is: What is a type?
+What principles should we follow when we design a language?

 ### Type-checking